CSC207-2023Y-UofT/course-project-crazy-cards/README.md

 GameManager violates SRP due to the implementation of 3 different interfaces, at any one time, it is only one of these, it serves to encapsulate `Game`, and is acted upon only one actor at a particular time during execution.
 The program also follows OCP, which the Extensibility section goes into further detail about.
-We also don't see any LSP violations, subclasses serve to extend functionality, instead of override it.
+We also don't see any LSP violations, subclasses serve to extend functionality of their parent classes, instead of overriding the parent class behaviours.

 ## Design Patterns
 Our overall program functionality primarily follows the MVC design pattern.
 Through user input received by the window and display, information is sent to a delegator, which is then sent to a controller, which interacts with use cases and manipulates the entities.
-A response is then received by the controller and the packaged response is processed by visual components to display the new information to the user.
+A response is then received by the controller and the packaged response is processed by visual components to display the new information to the user.<br>
 ![](images/design_pattern.png)

 ### Observer
 Due to the event-driven nature of this program, we decided to use an observer design pattern to monitor a ```Game``` instance, whose state changes throughout the program.
-There is information from a ```Game``` object which we would wanted to display to the user, such as information on whose turn it is, their cards, the number of cards of other ```Player```s, and the last played ```Card``` in the ```Game```.
+There is information from a ```Game``` object which we wanted to display to the user, such as information on whose turn it is, a given user's cards, how many cards the other ```Player```s have, and the most recently played ```Card``` in the ```Game```.
 Naturally this led to a ```GameState``` class which observes the ```Game``` and is updated with this information whenever there is a change.
 Later on we decided to have a manager class for a game, and so the role of the